Oct 17, 2024

 Where are our children?
 Oh no!
 Oh God!

-They're failed by our own moral sleep.
+They're victims of our own moral sleep.

 unmourned in the graveyard of greed.